Diploma in Music Performance

 Interested in a Postsecondary program?
 We’re more than happy to connect with you one-on-one.
 Call 250.386.5311 or email to arrange a time.

-David Visentin, Director of Postsecondary Studies
+David Visentin, Associate Dean of Postsecondary Studies

 Dr. Alexander Richards, Student Information and Program Assistant